XtremeWave/FracturedTruth/README.md

 ## About

 FinalSuspect is an original optimization plugin designed for Among Us.\
-The plugin introduces over 10 optimizations to the original game, enhancing the overall experience.\
+The plugin introduces 20+ optimizations to the original game, enhancing the overall experience.\
 For detailed documentation on how to use this plugin (installation, updates, etc.), please refer to the [website's documentation](https://www.xtreme.net.cn/docs/FS/en-us/Guide/Installation).

 ## Contributors